openstack/nova-specs/specs/stein/approved/bandwidth-resource-provider.rst

    * - Rocky
      - Reworked after several discussions
    * - Stein
-     - Re-proposed as implementation hasn't been finished in Rocky
+     - * Re-proposed as implementation hasn't been finished in Rocky
+       * Updated based on what was implemented in Stein